COVID-19 Implications for Outdoor Learning

 For other claims contact the insurer directly as stated in your policy.
 Information from the Association of British Insurers (ABI) can be found here: Insurance for Schools ABI

 Keep the parents informed and updated about the status of the visit and the refund/rescheduled date.
 There has been a lot of high profile information in the press about certain large providers of residential school visits and the lack of refund options offered.
-Martin Lewis of the Money Saving Expert (MSE) company has uploaded information aimed at parents and what they can do to reclaim money from these companies but ultimately the school.

 If you are unable to secure a refund from your insurance provider, it is worth going back to the provider and explaining the situation.
 There have been several cases where this is the case and particular hardship will ensue.
 This has provoked a larger refund from the provider who will be keen to keep an element of goodwill to secure future visits.